Twin bombs dropped on power consumers in form of additional charges

 According to the Nepra notification, Rs14.24 per unit will be collected from consumers in eight months.

-The dwellers of Karachi will bear the burden of Rs13.87 per unit.
+The dwellers of Karachi will bear the burden of Rs9.90 per unit.

 Those utilizing up to 200 units of electricity will be charged between 89 paisas and Rs2, while those utilizing up to 300 units will be charged 89 paisas to Rs2.75 per unit.